"A delightfully written narrative tapestry."

 The organization of the Hare Krishna's, known as ISKCON, is an attempt to institute what is known as the Hindu Caste System onto the rest of the world in the name of spirituality and devotion.
 That's why the Hare Krishna members dress in Indian clothes and have shaved heads with their little pony tails.
 They think they have become Hindu Caste Brahmins (priests) and are now the heads of society and are therefore solely qualified to tell everyone else in the entire world how to correctly lead their lives.
 This attitude is spread throughout all of their teachings.
 The 5,000 year old Hindu Caste System is one of total male dominance and female subordination, so how can Miss Nori complain about the leader's all being men and women being kept subordinate?
 Did it really take her ten years to figure all of this out?
 Perhaps she never read the part in the Hare Krishna philosophy wherein it is stated that females only have 60% of the brain substance of men, never mature emotionally beyond the age of 11 and therefore all have to have arranged marriages.

 The fact that Miss Nori says she still believes and follows the teachings of Hare Krishna, in spite of her experiences, is a testimonial to the incredible brainwashing techniques she was exposed to for ten years.
 She has missed the entire point.
 The problem with ISKCON is not the corrupt leaders.
-It is the absurd attempt to impose the Vedic Hindu Caste System onto the rest of the world, which she apparently still wants to participate in. --This text refers to the Hardcover edition.
+It is the absurd attempt to impose the Vedic Hindu Caste System onto the rest of the world, which she apparently still wants to participate in.

-Reviewer: An Amazon.com Customer from Detroit
+Reviewer: An Amazon.com Customer from Detroit, October 30, 2002

 To the unfortunate person whose review is titled "Missing the Point"- i'm afraid it is you, my friend.
 Hare Krsnas are NOT about spreading the Hindu caste system throught the world , nor are they trying to create some elite class of MALE Brahmins.

 Actually, ISKCON founder Srila Prabhuada constantly spoke out against the Hindu caste system- which places people in caste BY BIRTH.
 Meaning, the son of a Brahmin is automatically considered a Brahmin.
-Prabhupada practised genuine Vedic dharma in granting devotees Brahmin initiation based on QUALIFICATION- and to women too!
+Prabhupada practised genuine Vedic dharma in granting devotees Brahmin initiation based on QUALIFICATION—and to women too!

 Youll be surprised to know that the base of Krsna Conscious philosophy is "Aham Brahmasmi"- I AM SPIRIT.